drhsqlite/fossil-mirror/www/caps/admin-v-setup.md

-# Differences Between Setup and Admin User
+# Differences Between Setup and Admin Users

 This document explains the distinction between [Setup users][caps] and [Admin users][capa].
 For other information about use types, see: